Another of the most invaluable pieces of equipment when working with radio circuits is the oscilloscope.

 Modern instruments are mainly digital, this can be both a blessing or a curse.

 The advantages of a digital oscilloscope are that they can capture single waveforms and store them for later analysis.
+I have a Hantek DSO5102 digital scope.

 The downside of a digital instrument is that the response time, and thus the speed at which signals can be accurately measured and displayed, is dependant on the maximum sampling rate of the main processor and available internal sampling memory.